zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

         <kendo:autoComplete-dataBound>
             <script>
                 function(e) {
-                    // Code to handle the DataBound event.
+                    // Code to handle the dataBound event.
                 }
             </script>
         </kendo:autoComplete-dataBound>
     </kendo:autoComplete>

 ### <kendo:autoComplete-open>

 Fires when the drop-down list is opened